 The district offers employees paid and unpaid leaves of absence in times of personal need.
 This handbook describes the basic types of leave available and restrictions on leaves of absence.
-Employees who expect to be absent for an extended period of more than five days should call Blanca Zepeda, Payroll Clerk for information about applicable leave benefits, payment of insurance premiums, and requirements for communicating with the district.
+Employees who expect to be absent for an extended period of more than five days should call the payroll clerk for information about applicable leave benefits, payment of insurance premiums, and requirements for communicating with the district.

-Paid leave must be used in 1⁄2 or full day increments.
+Paid leave must be used in 1⁄2 day or full day increments.
 Earned comp time must be used before any available paid state and local leave.
 Unless an employee requests a different order, available paid state and local leave will be used in the following order:

 - Local Leave

-- State sick leave accumulated before the 1995-96 school year
+- State Sick Leave accumulated before the 1995-1996 school year

-- State personal leave
+- State Personal Leave Days

 Employees must follow district and department or campus procedures to report or request any leave of absence and complete the appropriate form or certification.
+Any unapproved absences or absences beyond accumulated or available paid leave shall result in deduction from the employee's pay.